Events Integration

 In the case that Froomle provides recommendations on your homepage, you should also communicate all so called integration events.

-Overview page
+Category page

-User visits the overview page
+User visits the category page

 Attribute Description Value